freqtrade/freqtrade/docs/webhook-config.md

 ### Webhookbuyfill

-The fields in `webhook.webhookbuyfill` are filled when the bot filled a buy order.
+The fields in `webhook.webhookbuyfill` are filled when the bot filled a long/short order.
 Parameters are filled using string.format.
 Possible parameters are:

 * `trade_id`
 * `exchange`
 * `pair`
-* `is_short`
+* `direction`
 * `leverage`
 * `open_rate`
 * `amount`